HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 - When a question set is added

 4. **Test summary table**
-- No of skills selected and question type count in a question set
+- Number of skills selected and the question type count in a question set
 - The user can edit or delete an already added question set
 - The user can add a new question set.
 For adding a set, the user is asked to select the following information in a sequence in a separate screen:
   - Skill such as Java, Python or Basic Programming